Cyclenerd/static_status/README.md

 ### Optional

-Edit the script `status.sh` or better add more configuration to the configuration file `config`.
+Edit the script `status.sh`, or better add more configuration to the configuration file `config`.

 Download the example configuration file:
 ```shell